Tokyo Olympics digest: Bahamas strikes gold again in 400 meters | DW | 06.08.2021

 Shaunae Miller-Uibo of the Bahamas won the women's 400 meters a day after compatriot Steven Gardner took the men's crown.
 Follow the latest from Tokyo 2020 with DW.

-The 400-meter distance belongs to the Bahamas, Shaunae Miller-Uibo following in the footsteps Steven Gardiner to win the women's final on Friday.
+The 400-meter distance belongs to the Bahamas at the Tokyo Olympics, with Shaunae Miller-Uibo following in the footsteps of male compatriot Steven Gardiner to win the women's final on Friday.

 Miller-Uibo, 27, led most of the way, holding off a late surge from Marileidy Paulino of the Dominican Republic on the home stretch to cross the line in 48.36 seconds.